Which Test Is Best For You? ACT or SAT?

 - If English is a second language for you, in which case you might be a little slower in processing, the SAT might be best because it gives you more time per question.
 However, given the fact that some questions might be somewhat tricky (less straightforward), you might need more time in solving these questions.
 Therefore, timing your responses in a mock test will enable you to gauge if the timing works for you.

-- Provides some geometry formulas for math section.
+- Provides some geometry formulas for the math section.

 - It has less geometry but more algebra-related questions.